alex-arapov-pmp/dedcoin/README.md

 For internationalized documentation, see the index at [doc/intl](doc/intl/README.md).

-dedcoin is a community-driven cryptocurrency that was inspired by a Shiba Inu meme.
-The dedcoin Core software allows anyone to operate a node in the dedcoin blockchain networks and uses the Scrypt hashing method for Proof of Work.
-It is adapted from Bitcoin Core and other cryptocurrencies.
+Dedcoin is a community-driven cryptocurrency that was copied from Dogecoin.
+The Dedcoin Core software allows anyone to operate a node in the Dedcoin blockchain networks and uses the Scrypt hashing method for Proof of Work.
+It is adapted from Dogecoin Core and other cryptocurrencies.

-For information about the default fees used on the dedcoin network, please refer to the [fee recommendation](doc/fee-recommendation.md).
+For information about the default fees used on the Dedcoin network, please refer to the [fee recommendation](doc/fee-recommendation.md).

 **Website:** [dedcoin.com](https://dedcoin.com)